 The Effects of Physical Distancing on Loneliness, Mental Health

 Existing research has shown that loneliness is growing as an ominous public health concern and can be deadly.
 Researchers at UM have received a rapid-response grant from the university to gain an understanding of the psychosocial impacts of COVID-19 on adults age 18 to 35.
 The study includes measures of loneliness, anxiety, depression, social connectedness, and substance use behaviors.
 The researchers aim to determine how behaviors and mental health have changed since COVID-19 recommendations/restrictions have been implemented.

 Learn more (published May 15, 2020)

-Communicating with Hearing-Impaired People during COVID-19 Precautions
+Communicating with Hearing-Impaired People While Wearing a Mask

 Wearing masks and physical distancing can cause unique challenges for people with hearing loss who rely on lip reading, facial expressions, and unobstructed vocal sounds to understand others.
 Audiology and public health experts at the Miller School of Medicine and the Hispanic Hearing Healthcare Access Coalition strongly recommend that communities take special measures to continue staying connected with people who are deaf and hearing impaired.
 Here’s what you can do to improve your communications with those who are hard of hearing.

 The Psychosocial Impact of the Pandemic on Latino Queer Men